unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

 The heavy lifting isn’t being done by unified itself, it’s a rather small module that acts as an interface to unify the handling of different content formats, such as Markdown, HTML, or prose.
-A module that handles a certain content format, for instance [remark][remark] for markdown, is called a **processor**.
+A module that handles a certain content format, for instance [remark][remark] for Markdown, is called a **processor**.

 unified has a family of processors, tooling, and specifications.
 It’s called